 - A. Wheel Wrench

 - B. Hoist Shaft

-- C. Extension(s)
+- C. Extension

 - D. Retainer

 - E. Spare or Flat Tire (Valve Stem Pointed Up)

 - Put the tire on the ground at the rear of the vehicle, with the valve stem pointed up and to the rear. - 2.
-Pull the retainer through the wheel. - Put the socket end of the extension, on an angle, through the hole in the rear bumper and into the hoist shaft. - Raise the tire fully against the underside of the vehicle.
-Continue turning the wheel wrench clockwise until you hear two clicks or feel it skip twice.
-This indicates that the tire is secure and the cable is tight.
+Pull the retainer through the wheel, - Put the socket end of the extension, on an angle, through the hole in the rear bumper and into the hoist shaft. - Raise the tire fully against the underside of the vehicle by turning the wheel wrench clockwise until you hear two clicks or feel it skip twice.
 The spare tire hoist cannot be overtightened.

 Make sure the tire is stored securely.
 Push, pull, and then try to rotate or turn the tire.
 If the tire moves, use the wheel wrench to tighten the cable.

-Return the jack, wheel wrench and wheel blocks to the proper location in the vehicle.
+Return the jack, wheel wrench and wheel blocks to the proper location under the rear seat of the vehicle.
 Roll up the instruction label and return it to the slot in the tool kit.